nicolgit/Azure-B2C-playground/setup-apiscientificcalculator.md

     var httpResponse = await _client.GetAsync(string.Format(CALL_MULTIPLY, param1, param2));

-# (6) Update to APIScientificCalculator to avoid ValidateAudience check
+# (6) Update to APIScientificCalculator to avoid "Validation Audience failed"

 By default Microsoft.AspNetCore.Authentication.JwtBearer middleware verifies if the token and the API audience match.
 This means that in a cross API call, that happens when WebCalculator calls ApiScientificCalculator using the same bearer, you will receive the following message: